cburger/fabtools3/README.rst

 About
 =====

+This is a Python 3 fork of fabtools.

 ``fabtools`` includes useful functions to help you write your `Fabric <http://fabfile.org/>`_ files.

 ``fabtools`` makes it easier to manage system users, packages, databases, etc.